 Contingency measures are required by the Clean Air Act to be implemented should an area fail to make reasonable further progress or attain the NAAQS by the required date.
 Over the last few years, multiple court decisions in the 9th circuit and nation-wide have effectively disallowed the SIP-approved approach which CARB and the districts have historically used to meet contingency measure requirements.
-CARB continues to strive to meet the requirements, but the U.S. EPA has not yet released comprehensive and updated guidance encompassing the full scope of contingency measure requirements, in light of the results of the varying court decisions.
+South Coast AQMD and CARB continuescontinue to strive to meet the requirements, but the U.S. EPA has not yet released comprehensive and updated guidance encompassing the full scope of contingency measure requirements, in light of the results of the varying-court decisions.
 Guidance is needed for CARB, and other air agencies across California and the U.S., to ensure that any resources devoted to creating, adopting, and implementing a measure will result in one that meets the requirements and be approved into the SIP.

 Additionally, California faces the most difficult air quality challenges in the nation and, accordingly, leads the country with the most stringent air pollution control programs.
 Historically, the U.S. EPA guidance required contingency measures to achieve approximately one year's worth of emission reductions.
-CARB's control programs are advanced, and primarily-federally regulated sources contribute over half of the emissions.
-Opportunities for a triggered contingency measure that can be implemented by the State and result in one year's worth of emission reductions in the required time frame are slim to non-existent.
-Further, even if there existed measures capable of achieving this level of emission reductions, it would not be withheld for contingency purposes.
-Instead, it would be adopted to improve air quality and in furtherance of the obligation to meet the NAAQS as soon as feasible.
+CARB's mobile source control programs are advanced, and primarily-federally regulated sources contribute over half of the emissions.
+South Coast AQMD also has one of the most stringent stationary source control programs and has recently expanded its regulatory activities to mobile sources using innovative approaches such as indirect source rules, voluntary Memoranda of Understanding, and incentive measures.
+Opportunities for a triggered contingency measure that can be implemented by the State and the South Coast AQMD and result in one year's worth of emission reductions in the required time frame are slim to non-existent.
+Further, even if there existed were measures capable of achieving this level of emission reductions, itthey would not be withheld for contingency purposes.
+Instead, itthey would be adopted to improve air quality and in furtherance of the obligation to meet the NAAQS as soon as feasible.
 Despite recent court decisions, the U.S. EPA has the opportunity to justify a revised approach for contingency measures recognizing the maturity of control programs or allow states to provide a reasoned justification for achieving less than the required amount.
 California continues to work towards meeting contingency measure requirements, but the U.S. EPA must issue guidance to provide clarity and direction for states to move forward and pursue contingency measures that will meet the requirements.